ovidiopr/scattnlay/notes.md

 # Core
+- [X] complete SIMD operations for far-field calculations

-- [ ] complete SIMD operations for nearfield calculations and far-field calculations
+- [ ] complete SIMD operations for nearfield calculations
 - [ ] implemnt multicore processing for spectra\nearfield\far-field
   calculations
   - No need to paralleize sing mie calculation over several hosts, so multicore should be sufficient -> OpenMP?
   - OpenMP seems to be supported by WASM\Emscripten?

 # Testing